bpmn-io/bpmn-js/CONTRIBUTING.md

 We love you to contribute to this project by filing bugs, helping others on the [issue tracker](https://github.com/bpmn-io/bpmn-js/issues), by contributing features/bug fixes through pull requests or by helping out in our [forums](https://forum.bpmn.io/).

-## How to start with bpmn-js
+## Creating issues

+We use our [issue tracker](https://github.com/bpmn-io/bpmn-js/issues) for project communication.
+When using the issue tracker,

+* Be descriptive when creating an issue (what, where, when and how does a problem pop up)?
+* Attach steps to reproduce (if applicable)
+* Attach code samples, configuration options or stack traces that may indicate a problem
+* Be helpful and respect others when commenting

+Create a pull request if you would like to have an in-depth discussion about some piece of code.

+## Setting up the project locally

-The bpmn-js runs on top of the diagram-js master branch.
+The project development runs on top of the [diagram-js](https://github.com/bpmn-io/diagram-js) master branch.
 The following code snippet sets up both libraries linking diagram-js to bpmn-js.

     mkdir bpmn.io
     cd bpmn.io